KylerZan23/fitness-trackerV2/implementation-plan.md

 2. Implement detailed segment information
 3. Add the ability to compare runs on the same route
 4. Show mile/kilometer split times

+# Implementation Plan: CoPacer-Style Landing Page

+## Overview
+Based on the provided CoPacer screenshot for *aesthetic inspiration*, we'll transform the FitnessTracker landing page to feature a gradient background, simplified call-to-action, computer screen mockup, and *content relevant to the FitnessTracker application*.

+## Key Changes

+1. **Background and Colors**
+   - Replace the current dark background with a vibrant purple-to-red gradient
+   - Update color scheme for a modern, vibrant feel

+2. **Logo and Branding**
+   - Update the logo placement and use a placeholder icon (consider adding a proper SVG logo later)

+3. **Content Structure (FitnessTracker Relevant)**
+   - Add prominent headlines focused on tracking progress and achieving fitness goals (e.g., "Track Your Progress, Unlock Your Potential.")
+   - Add explanatory paragraph highlighting key FitnessTracker features (workout logging, run tracking, Strava integration, analysis).
+   - Replace the CoPacer-specific form with a simple "Get Started Free" button linking to the signup page for unauthenticated users.

+4. **UI Elements**
+   - Implement a laptop/computer screen mockup displaying the FitnessTracker dashboard UI
+   - Include realistic dashboard elements in the mockup: stats cards, recent runs, progress charts, and goals
+   - Maintain a clean navigation area with a "Sign In" button

+5. **Mobile Responsiveness**
+   - Ensure the new design works well on mobile devices.

+## Implementation Steps

+1. Update the background with gradient styling.
+2. Modify the page structure for the new layout.
+3. Replace CoPacer-specific text content (headlines, paragraphs) with FitnessTracker-relevant content.
+4. Replace the two mobile device mockups with a single computer screen mockup showing the FitnessTracker dashboard UI.
+5. Design the mockup dashboard with realistic UI elements (header, stats cards, recent activity, charts, goals).
+6. Add computer stand/base details to complete the mockup.
+7. Update navigation and sign-in UI.
+8. Ensure responsive design for all screen sizes.

+## Technical Requirements

+- Use Tailwind CSS for styling (already in place).
+- Keep the existing authentication logic intact.
+- Ensure accessibility standards are maintained.
+- Keep performance optimized.